syn990/SYN-OS/readme.md

 ## 💡 Philosophy

 SYN-OS is not just “Arch with a desktop preinstalled.”
-You could do that in an afternoon, but you’d miss the entire point — the insight, control, and hands-on wiring that comes from building your environment piece by piece.
+You could do that in an afternoon, but you’d miss the insight, control, and hands-on wiring that comes from building your environment piece by piece.

-Think of it like the alien tech in *District 9* — parts scavenged, rewired, and assembled into something uniquely functional.
+Think of it like the alien tech in *District 9* - parts scavenged, rewired, and assembled into something uniquely functional.
 Every script, array, and configuration is chosen to fit together with intention, but you can rip it apart, swap components, and make it entirely your own.

 Key principles:
-1. **Barebones Foundation**
+1. **Barebones**
    Starts as close to the metal as possible — no excess services, no bloated DEs, no assumptions.
 You build from the ground up.

-2. **Modular by Design**
+2. **Modular**
    Everything is organized into logical arrays and overlay directories.
 Want to swap a window manager, remove a service, or change the panel?
 It’s a matter of editing a few lines, not unpicking tangled dependencies.

-3. **Transparency**
+3. **Transparent**
    All installation logic is in plain, readable shell scripts.
 You see *every* command that touches your system.

 4. **Terminal-First Workflow**